bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-1.md

 MYD-Y6ULX NAND Flash | myd_y6ull_14x14_nand_defconfig
 MYD-Y6ULX SD Card | myd_y6ull_14x14_sd_defconfig

 U-Boot SD boot mode will search and execute a script file "boot.scr" when U-Boot booting up.
 It used to change boot type in temporary.Next is use TFTP to download zImage and dtb to boot system as example.
 Using mkimage tool through "myd-y6ull-boot-mmc0-tftp.txt" to generate the "boot.scr" file as example.
-The mkimage tool source code is locate in "U-Boot/tools" directory.
+The mkimage tool source code is locating in "U-Boot/tools" directory.
 It will be compiled after U-Boot compiled.

 ```
 cat myd-y6ull-boot-mmc0-tftp.txt